NHS staff sickness absence

 To address this issue, NHS England's Chief Executive announced a major drive to improve the health and wellbeing of health service staff, in a bid to benefit both staff and taxpayers (September 2015).

 The data presented relate to sickness absence rates for staff at NHS organisations on the Electronic Staff Record (ESR).
-ESR is a payroll and human resources system which, since April 2008, contains staff records for all NHS employed staff with the exception of GPs and those employed at the two foundation trusts which are not on the system.
+ESR is a payroll and human resources system which, since April 2008, has contained staff records for all NHS employed staff with the exception of GPs and those employed at the two foundation trusts which are not on the system.
 It replaced over 30 separate HR and payroll systems which were previously in use.

 The figures published include the following components: